 As with any city, it’s essential to be aware of your surroundings and keep an eye out for potential threats.
 Avoid walking alone in dimly lit or deserted areas, and stick to well-lit and populated streets.
 If you’re unsure about a particular area, ask a local or a tourist information officer for advice.

-Keep an Eye on Your Belongings (See Also: Is Nyc Safe To Visit?
-Truth Revealed)
+Keep an Eye on Your Belongings (See Also: Is it Safe to Visit La Right Now?
+Current Travel Insights)

 As a tourist, you’re likely to be carrying a lot of valuable items, such as your passport, phone, and wallet.
 Make sure to keep a close eye on your belongings at all times, especially in crowded areas like train stations and tourist hotspots.
 Consider using a money belt or a secure bag to keep your valuables safe.